-I have a giveaway for you!
-And one I’m terribly excited about.
-It’s for a copy of the new Cook’s Illustrated Baking Book.
+The new Cook’s Illustrated Baking Book is wonderful.
 I was given a copy of their first baking book, Baking Illustrated, eight years ago, and it is currently resting on my shelf of favorite cookbooks, covered in flour, and chocolate, and handwritten notes.
 After spending the last few weeks reading through this latest book, I am confident that it will be just as well-used.
 There are new recipes, and improved recipes.
 And there are beautiful black and white photographs.
 I’m sold.

 I had already made several things from the book (they had been featured in Cooks Illustrated Magazine), and I spent some time this month making a few more: blueberry scones, cream cheese coffee cake, no-knead brioche, cinnamon swirl bread, multigrain bread, focaccia, ultimate chocolate cupcakes, almond ring coffee cake, and triple chocolate cake, just to name a few.
 Oh, and these brownies.
 (My husband threw the word sexy around when he took his first bite; they are really good.)